 Template Image

-The Student Compost Cooperative (SCC) is a cross-disciplinary outreach program dedicated to promoting sustainability at the campus and community level.
+The Compost Cooperative and Gardens (CCG) is a cross-disciplinary outreach program dedicated to promoting sustainability at the campus and community level.

-The SCC maintains several composters to allow students and others in the UF community to compost their food waste.
-SCC closes the compost loop by maintaining a student-run organic garden in which students grow their own organic food using the compost they helped to create.
+The CCG maintains several composters to allow students and others in the UF community to compost their food waste.
+CCG closes the compost loop by maintaining a student-run organic garden in which students grow their own organic food using the compost they helped to create.
 Large barrels that collect rainwater allow students to easily irrigate their garden plots with a more sustainable source of water.

 SCC